rohit-venkat/flask_api_sample/README.md

 ## How to Use

-From a command line run `python flask_api.py`.
+From a command line at the root of the project, run

-Run `curl -i -H "Content-Type: application/json" -X POST -d '{"user":"twaits", "password":"Passphrase1"}' http://localhost:5000/api/users/` from the command line in order to have the user password needed to use the front end.
+	python flask_api.py

 A list of `curl` commands to test the REST API is included in `curl_commands.txt`.

-To test the api service using the Front End flask app, open another command line and run `python front_end.py`.
+To test the api service using the Front End flask app, open another terminal window and run

+	python front_end.py

 This sample uses a simple list of objects as our data store.
 The principles can be easily transferred to using a backend of your choice.

-On the browser go to `http://localhost:5001` to view the front end portion.
+On the browser go to either `http://localhost:5001` (if running locally) or `http://localhost:8000` (if running in the VM) to view the front end portion.

-You can run tests from the command line by running `python api_tests.py`.
+You can run tests from the command line by running

+	python api_tests.py

 ## Future Work